Lessons in Particle Physics

 which couple the four components of a single Dirac spinor $\psi$.

-As we have seen in Sec.~\ref{sec:Lorentz}, a general Lorentz transformation contains rotations, and because $\psi (x)$ is supposed to describe a field with spin, under the transformation $x^\mu \to x'^\mu = \Lambda^\mu_{\phantom{\mu}\nu} x^\nu$ we do not expect form invariance with $\psi'(x') = \psi(x)$.
-We therefore allow for a rearrangement of the components.
-Because both the Dirac equation and Lorentz transformation of the coordinates are themselves linear, we ask that the transformation between $\psi$ and $\psi'$ be linear
+We want the Dirac equation to preserve its form under Lorentz transformations.
+We know that the 4-vectors get their components mixed up by Lorentz transformations, so we expect that the components of $\psi$ might get mixed up too.
+Because both the Dirac equation and Lorentz transformation of the coordinates are themselves linear, we ask that the transformation between $\psi$ and $\psi'$ be linear, i.e.,

-where $S(\Lambda)$ is a $4 \times 4$ matrix which operates on $\psi$.
-It depends upon the relative velocities and spatial orientations of $O$ and $O'$. $S$ must have an inverse, so that if $O$ knows $\psi'(x')$ which $O'$ uses to describe his observations of a given physical state, he may construct his own wave function $\psi(x),$